mitja/awesome-paas/README.md

 * [Heroku](https://www.heroku.com): Heroku is a cloud platform based on a managed container system, with integrated data services and a powerful ecosystem, for deploying and running modern apps.

-* [OID](https://www.okd.io): The Community Distribution of Kubernetes that powers Red Hat OpenShift.
+* [OKD aka OpenShift Origin](https://www.okd.io): The Community Distribution of Kubernetes that powers Red Hat OpenShift.
   Built around a core of OCI container packaging and Kubernetes container cluster management, OKD is also augmented by application lifecycle management functionality and DevOps tooling.
 OKD provides a complete open source container application platform.
 OKD is also referred to as Origin in github and in the documentation.

 * [Pivotal Cloud Foundry](https://pivotal.io/platform): Continuously deliver any app to every major private and public cloud with a single platform.

-* [Red Hat OpenShift](https://www.openshift.com): The Kubernetes platform for big ideas.
+* [Red Hat OpenShift Container Platform](https://www.openshift.com): The Kubernetes platform for big ideas.
 Focus on writing code and let OpenShift build, run, and scale your apps in the cloud.
 Red Hat OpenShift helps teams deliver faster with containers and Kubernetes.

 * [SAP Cloud Platform](https://cloudplatform.sap.com/index.html): The business platform to innovate, connect and extend your business.
 Based on Cloud Foundry.

 * [T-Systems AppAgile PaaS](https://cloud.telekom.de/en/infrastructure/appagile-paas-big-data/paas): The modular
   Platform-as-a-Service offering (PaaS) combines technical development platforms with quickly available business applications from the cloud and can be used as a managed service with no significant development outlay.
-A managed service based on Red Hat OpenShift.

 ## Case Studies and Success Stories